-Finally, in the 2018 election campaign, the opposition was depicted as partners of Soros, portraying leaders of the opposition party on the same picture as George Soros, saying "They would tear down the fence together" (Sajó, 2018)
+Finally, in the 2018 election campaign, the opposition was depicted as partners of Soros, portraying leaders of the opposition party on the same picture as George Soros, saying "They would tear down the fence together" (Sajó, 2018).

-These campaigns show that Fidesz used its power to set the agenda about immigration on a large scale, expending a tremendous amount of money.
-On the other hand, we can see that they used all three kinds of frames discussed above: the first three messages related to the economic, cultural and security threat that immigrants pose to Hungary, and in different time periods between 2015-2018, they mostly used the security and the cultural frame, since these proved to be useful in embedding the issue in the already existing ideological commitment to sovereignty and Christianity.
+These campaigns show that Fidesz used its power to set the agenda about immigration on a large scale, spending a tremendous amount of money.
+On the other hand, we can see that they used all three kinds of frames discussed above: the first three messages related to the economic, cultural and security threat that immigrants pose to Hungary, and in different time periods between 2015-2018, they mostly used the security and the cultural frame.
+It is worth mentioning that beside the three frames known from the literature, by the end of 2016, a fourth type became prevalent as well: the sovereignty frame that depicted immigration as an issue that is forced upon Hungary by external forces (the EU).
+The categorization of messages is showcased in Table 2 below.